wexond/rpc/README.md

 ## Motivation

 Lets say you want to use `Worker` from Node.js `worker_threads` module.
 To communicate with worker you need to use `worker.postMessage`, which doesn't provide any callback function.
 You need to listen for messages on worker itself by `worker.on('message')`.
 If you want to create an async function, which will use worker under the hood, you need to write a lot of code, just to handle the communication.
 Also there is the type checking problem, which grows with codebase.

-This problem occurs in many places like Electron IPC.
+These problems occur in many places like Electron IPC.

-If we don't support your platform, you can create communication handler using our core components.

 ## Installation

 ```bash
 $ npm install @wexond/rpc-core
 ```

+## Platforms

+If we don't support your platform, you can create communication handler using our core components.

 | Platform | Package                | Details                                                                                                                                                                                                                                                                  | Documentation | Examples                                                                                                      |
 | -------- | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- | ------------------------------------------------------------------------------------------------------------- |